Admissions FAQs

 The Policy on USMLE exams is provided in the Student Handbook.
 The Academic Calendar is posted on the College of Medicine website.

 I understand that 3rd and 4th year rotations will be done at Kaiser and Dignity health clinics/hospitals.
 Are the agreements with these hospitals already set in stone?
-And also, have medical students rotated at these hospitals previously?
+Have medical students rotated at these hospitals previously?
 Do attending physicians have experience with medical students?

 California Northstate University College of Medicine has affiliation agreements with Kaiser Permanente of Northern California, Dignity Health System, Sierra Vista Hospital, Heritage Oaks Hospital, and several other healthcare institutions.
 Both medical students and residents have previously rotated in our affiliated hospitals.
 Faculty development is an ongoing activity, previously, now, and in the future.
 California Northstate University has plans to build a 250-bed hospital facility in the greater Sacramento area.